At the Venice Biennale, everyone’s lining up for the toilets

 An anticlimax

 Meanwhile there were no queues to enter the US and Russian pavilions and the Israeli building stood locked and empty (a smaller satellite show was staged outside the main Giardini instead).
-Russia was banned from the Biennale in 2022 following its invasion of Ukraine, but was allowed back by organizers this year.
+Russia was absent from the Biennale in 2022 and 2024, following its invasion of Ukraine, but its application to participate was approved by organizers this year.
 The decision was met with significant backlash including condemnation from the European Commission, which threatened to pull a $2 million funding grant for the Biennale if it did not reverse the decision by May 11.

 During the pavilion’s preview, a brief but loud protest led by Russian dissident disruptors Pussy Riot and the Ukrainian feminist group FEMEN might have been the most exciting thing to happen at the underwhelming and carelessly presented group show of live performance and video art.